Getting Started

 Two options exist in loading the JS SDK.
 Please follow one of the two options below to successfully load the JS SDK dependent on your configuration.

-a) Asynchronous Script Loading
+a) NPM package Loading

 with your-domain.com/tap-api/jssdk